Theophilus London reported missing in Los Angeles - KTVZ

 Theophilus London, a rapper from Trinidad and Tobago with three studio albums to his name, has been reported missing in Los Angeles, the LAPD confirmed to CNN.

-The mission person’s report was filed with the department on Tuesday, but no other information was provided.
+The missing person’s report was filed with the department on Tuesday, according to police.

+“On October 15, 2022, around 12 p.m., London was last seen in the ‘Skid Row’ area of Los Angeles.
+The person reporting and Theophilus’s family members lost complete contact with him in October of 2022.
+London has not been seen since and his family is concerned,” LAPD said in a press release.

 A statement from London’s representatives provided to Variety and The Hollywood Reporter revealed that London’s family traveled to LA to file the report.